 Airport authorities are the owners and operators of airport infrastructure, which also involves a substantial volume of documents that must be provided to air carriers.
 These documents include information on how cargo is stored before it is loaded onto an aircraft.
 Logistics personnel on the ground need to know what they are dealing with before loading cargo and what to do once the shipment arrives at its destination airport.

-The world's largest airports, such as Denver International Airport (DEN), handle approximately 235,611 metric tons per year, directly highlighting the significance of a streamlined digital document flow.
-This is a huge amount of paperwork for logistics personnel that operate in warehouses on airport premises or coordinate deliveries from outside locations.
-The solution to these challenges lies in professional digital document quality management software, which unquestionably secures the entire document flow with high-quality data.
-This solution is not exclusive to air freight; good quality DMS software can be applied in any industry where top-quality data on shipments is essential to avoid costly issues.
+The world's largest airports, such as Denver International Airport (DEN), handle approximately 235,611 metric tons per year, directly highlighting the significance of a streamlined scanning documents flow.
+This is a huge amount of paperwork for logistics personnel who operate in warehouses on airport premises or coordinate deliveries from outside locations.
+The solution to these challenges lies in professional digital document quality management software, which unquestionably secures the entire document scanning flow with high-quality data.
+This solution is not exclusive to air freight, good quality DMS software can be applied in any industry where top-quality data on shipments is essential to avoid costly issues.

 These are key road-rail interchange points within the rail industry dedicated to cargo.
 They often include warehouses, distribution companies, and consolidation services for general cargo and freight.
 This forms an interconnected network coordinated by supply chain operations.
 Documents flow significantly as these terminals are connected to ports and road freight, resulting in various documents for various transport purposes.